 6. The method of claim 1, further including repeating the accessing and outputting so as to produce a layered set of sorted anchor maps.

 7. The method of claim 6, further including, when a merge condition has been satisfied, merging a subset of the layered set of sorted anchor maps to produce a merged anchor map; wherein the merged anchor map includes a plurality of merged anchor records, each merged anchor record corresponding to at least one anchor record from the subset of the layered set of sorted anchor maps, wherein the merged anchor records are ordered in the merged anchor map based on their respective target document identifiers.

 8. The method of claim 1, further including outputting a sorted link map, the sorted link map comprising a plurality of link map records, each link map record comprising the source document identifier and the list of target document identifiers in an associated link record.

 introducing Annotation Text to Anchor Text indexing

 Note the mentions of annotation text in the new claims for this patent.
 Considering that the patent was updated to reflect the process that the patent is intended to protect, and exclude other search engines from using, that makes the idea of adding annotation text near anchor text very interesting to me.
-The patent doesn’t provide an exact roadmap on how to use annotation text with links, but does provide enough information to make it interesting as something worth experimenting with.
+The patent doesn’t provide an exact roadmap on how to use annotation text with links but does provide enough information to make it interesting as something worth experimenting with.

-And adding to a style guide for content creators to consider using when they create content that contains links to other pages that they may want to have rank for terms included in that annotation text.
+And adding to a style guide for content creators to consider using when they create content that contains links to other pages that they may want to have ranked for terms included in that annotation text.

 SEO may be evolving towards a more semantic process involving Schema and knowledge panels, but we also are seeing updates to how things originally filed in patents back in 2003 like anchor text usage may be updated as well.